mkopsho/kopsho-cafe/blog/django-futz-2.md

 <QuerySet [{'id': 23, 'url': 'https://kopsho.cafe', 'description': 'My personal site', {'id': 24, 'url': 'https://twitter.com/natl_park_pics/', 'description': 'Pics of national parks'}]>
 ```

-As you can see, Django has its own ORM and queries its database via [`QuerySets`](https://docs.djangoproject.com/en/3.1/ref/models/querysets/).
-This should look very similar to Rails' [`ActiveRecord Query Interface`](https://guides.rubyonrails.org/active_record_querying.html), albeit with syntactical differences.
+As you can see, Django has its own ORM and queries its database via [QuerySets](https://docs.djangoproject.com/en/3.1/ref/models/querysets/).
+This should look very similar to Rails' [ActiveRecord Query Interface](https://guides.rubyonrails.org/active_record_querying.html), albeit with syntactical differences.
 It's worth brushing up on how Django does things before moving forward.

-In order to get GraphQL working, we need to setup a generic schema that describes our model and how we intend to fetch data via [resolvers](https://docs.graphene-python.org/en/latest/types/objecttypes/#resolvers):
+In order to get GraphQL working, we need to setup a generic schema that describes our model and how we intend to fetch data:
 ```
-/BASE_DIR/PROJECT_DIR/schema.py:
+~/BASE_DIR/PROJECT_DIR/schema.py:
 import graphene
 import links.schema